justeattakeaway/fozzie-components/packages/services/f-statistics/README.md

 <hr></br>

 ## Client Methods
-These are all of the methods exposed by the `f-stat-client`
+These are all of the methods exposed by the `f-statistics`

 Method | Description | Parameters | Example
 ------------- | ------------- | ------------- | -------------